Checking for your cart...

 We're really excited to introduce the Minnesota 2.0, the new top-of-the line model in the Fat Bike series from Framed Bikes.
 It's a fully-featured Fat Bike that solves two problems that face people wanting to get a Fat Bike… high price and lack of versatility.

 The Minnesota 2.0 Fat Bike is priced under $900 but it's not short on quality.
-The frameset is oversized 6160 alloy tubing.
+The frameset is oversized 6061 alloy tubing.
 The drivetrain is SRAM commanding all 18 gears.
 Framed went with Avid BB5 brakes for reliable stopping power in all temperatures.
 It even comes stock with sealed alloy pedals w/removable pins.
 The rims are Framed Alloy Single Wall and drilled out for an excellent strength to weight ratio.
 The Minnesota 2.0 Fat Bike also comes stock with the Vee Rubber Mission 120TPI Lightweight Folding tires.
-The geometry on the Minnesota 2.0 has a shorter cockpit than the Minnesota 2.0 giving it a more trail and free ride feel.
+The geometry on the Minnesota 2.0 has a shorter cockpit than the Minnesota 1.0 giving it a more trail and free ride feel.

 Now let's talk versatility.
-Framed Bikes developed the Fattie Slims™ wheel set packages to maximize use of the Minnesota Fat Bike series.
-The additional wheel set options (Pat.Pending) allow switching from a "fat setup" to an even lighter, even faster "29 Fattie Slims™ wheel set" with no tools or mechanical skills.
-We're so excited about the design and versatility of this wheel set package that for a limited time, we're giving away a Fattie Slims™ wheel set of your choice with every pre-order, a knobby set for dirt or semi slicks for the street.
-So, pre-order a Minnesota 2.0 Fat Bike and pick a knobby set for dirt or semi slicks for the street…it’s up to you.
+Framed Bikes developed the Fattie Slims wheel set packages to maximize use of the Minnesota Fat Bike series.
+The additional wheel set options (Pat.Pending) allow switching from a "fat setup" to an even lighter, even faster "29 Fattie Slims wheel set" with no tools or mechanical skills.
+We're so excited about the design and versatility of this wheel set package that for a limited time, we're more or less ($99) giving away a Fattie Slims wheel set with every Minnesota 1.0 and 2.0.

-NOTE: All complete bikes are sold and delivered partially assembled.
-Final assembly should be done by a qualified BMX technician.
-Failure to have the bike assembled by a qualified technician may void the warranty and could result in damage and/or injury if not assembled correctly.
+NOTE: All bikes are sold and delivered partially assembled.
+Final assembly should be done by a certified bike technician.
+Failure to have the bike assembled by a certified bike technician may void the warranty and could result in damage and/or injury if not assembled correctly.